SCLorentz/W2D-library/README.md

 Have you ever played the google chrome dino game?
 This is my own version of it, developed in rust using the WASM (web assembly) technology.

+## Try on your brower

+### URL

+You can open this project in your browser using: https://google-dino-game.vercel.app/.

+### Warn

+I'm still developing the vercel compatibility, so you may found some issues

 ## Develop by your own

 ### My recomendations - Docker